pgtipping/Synthalyst/memory-bank/progress.md

 - Improved conversational context for Medical Knowledge Assistant
 - More detailed analytics for email logs
 - Enhanced feedback system with user segmentation
+- Systematic approach to error detection and resolution

 ## Current Status